microcks/microcks.io/content/documentation/overview/main-concepts.md

 ## Tests

-`Tests` are the direct side effect benefits of the Microcks knowledge base!
+`Tests` are the direct side effects of the Microcks knowledge base!
 From all the acquired knowledge and samples, Microcks can also **validate that an actual implementation of an API or service conforms to its expectations**.

 In the literature, this process is usually called contract or conformance testing and is associated with integration testing methodologies.